English Composition & Literature

 Does not give concentration credit.
 Practice in writing narration, exposition, argument and persuasion, the critical essay, and the research paper.
 Related readings.
 Class discussion of papers.
 Individual conferences.
 Students enroll in specific seminars.
 Limited enrollment.

-People throughout the world believe that they can harness invisible, "supernatural" powers to bring about desired -- harmful and beneficial -- effects.
+People throughout the world believe that they can harness invisible, "supernatural" powers to bring about desired--harmful and beneficial--effects.
 Science, however, says that these invisible forces do not exist and that the effects are either imaginary or psychosomatic.
 This course will explore beliefs in witchcraft and magic and how they measure up to science.
 The course will include study of events such as the Salem witchcraft outbreak, contemporary witchcraft beliefs in Europe, Asia, and Africa, popular beliefs in the evil eye, dreams, numerology, etc., and Wiccan beliefs and practices.
-Students will read shorter and longer works, watch films, and conduct research.
+Students will read shorter and longer works, watch films, and conduct research on a topic related to the course.

 This course examines the 1960s, a tumultuous decade of political, social, and cultural change in the United States, through a range of readings that include poems, song lyrics, manifestos, autobiographies, speeches, essays, stories, and the "non- fiction novel."
 The major movements of the era (anti-war, civil rights, feminist, environmental, sexual liberation, and expanded consciousness) constituted a wide-ranging revolution.
 Literary critic Fredric Jameson characterizes the period with "the widely shared feeling that in the 60s, for a time, everything was possible: that this period, in other words, was a moment of a universal liberation, a global unbinding of energies."
 Some of the key players and events were in and around Boston (Martin Luther King, Jr. living in Myles Standish Hall, Sylvia Plath and Anne Sexton meeting Robert Lowell at the other end of Bay State Road, Huston Smith expanding consciousness in Marsh Chapel, Malcolm X growing up in Roxbury).
 We will read these writers as well as others including Rosa Parks, Betty Friedan, Bob Dylan, and Rachel Carson.
 We will write about what these writers meant in their time and about the reverberations and reactions that continue to affect how we live today.